 CHCs build interdisciplinary teams working in collaborative practice.
-In these teams, salaried professionals work together in a co-ordinated approach to address the health needs of their clients.
+In these teams, salaried professionals work together in a coordinated approach to address the health and wellness needs of their clients.
 Depending on the actual programs and services offered, CHC interdisciplinary teams may include physicians, nurses, nurse practitioners, dietitians, physiotherapists, occupational therapists, social workers, health promoters, community development workers, administrative staff and others.

 CHCs are not-for-profit organizations, governed by community boards.
 Community boards and committees provide a mechanism for centres to be responsive to the needs of their respective communities, and for communities to develop a sense of ownership of “their” centres.
 Boards also build important relationships of trust in the community.